 We provide daily automatic WordPress backups, as well as system generated backups for all sites on your account.
 These backups, along with your manual backups, are available as restore points on the MyKinsta dashboard.
-Note: WordPress backups cannot be downloaded but can be used at any time.
 Follow the steps below on how to create a WordPress backup.